 Apart from the Network Performance Monitor, you can integrate this module with a network traffic analyzer, a network configuration manager, a storage monitor, and a virtualization monitor.
 The standard Server and Application Monitor includes virtualization manager functions to monitor Hyper-V and VMware ESX systems.

-One of the most fully-featured tools available, you can monitor both physical servers and those on cloud services like AWS and Azure.
+SolarWinds Server & Application Monitor is one of the most fully-featured tools available, you can monitor both physical servers and those on cloud services like AWS and Azure.
 It automates as many tasks as possible, both identifying hardware and applications and using pre-written templates to automate regular tasks.
-Supporting over 1200 applications you can identify surges in demand on an app-by app basis.
+Supporting over 1200 applications you can identify surges in demand on an app-by-app basis.
 With a fully customizable dashboard for multiple roles, this is a hugely flexible tool.

 Paessler PRTG Network Monitor is a very comprehensive infrastructure monitoring system that even comes in a free version.
 The freeware option has a limit of 100 sensors, but otherwise contains all of the options presented by the paid system.
 This is one that small businesses have to be very careful about because the package includes so many features that you could end up spending all day playing around with it and not actually get any work done.
 So, choosing this option requires a lot of planning and discipline if you are just a small enterprise with very few facilities to monitor.